 - 1.(13)1 Purchases, Exchanges, Leases, Sales or Easements.
 The Board retains authority to approve all purchases, exchanges, leases, or sales of real property, or the granting of easements on, Components' real property, except for ground leases of five (5) years or less and delegations stated in Paragraph 1.(13)2. - 1.(13)2 Delegation of Authority re Real Property.
 The Chancellor is delegated authority to approve a purchase, exchange, lease, or sale of, or easement on, real property valued up to \$3,000,000; provided the Vice Chancellor and General Counsel has approved the operative documents as to legal form.
-The President of each Component is delegated authority to purchase, exchange, lease or sell real property valued up to \$500,000; provided the Vice Chancellor and General Counsel has approved the operative documents as to legal form. - 1.(14) Naming of Buildings.
+The President of each Component is delegated authority to purchase, exchange, lease or sell real property valued up to \$500,000; provided the Vice Chancellor and General Counsel has approved the Vice Chancellor and General Counsel has approved the vice Chancellor and General Counsel has approved the operative documents as to legal form. - 1.(14) Naming of Buildings.
 See Paragraph 9 of this Chapter. - 1.(15) Proposed Legislation.
-Proposed legislation on behalf of the System or its Components, unless, during a legislative session, the Chancellor, after

-- consultation with the Board Chair, determines that the best interests of the System or its Component(s) require pursuit of legislative action. - 1.(16) Attorney General Requests.
+Proposed legislation on behalf of the System or its Components, unless, during a legislative session, the Chancellor, after consultation with the Board Chair, determines that the best interests of the System or its Component(s) require pursuit of legislative action. - 1.(16) Attorney General Requests.
 Requests for Attorney General Opinions pertaining to Component or System operations must be requested by the Board Chairman, unless, in the Chancellor's judgment, the best interests of the System or of a Component require immediate action.
 In such a case, the Chancellor shall notify the Board Chairman prior to, or as soon as practicable after filing the request, and share the same with the full Board.
-A Component President is authorized to request a Public Information Act (PIA) opinion when such opinion relates exclusively to the President's Component.
-The Chancellor is authorized to request a PIA opinion when such opinion relates to the System Administration or to two or more Components.
-All PIA opinion requests shall be submitted through the Vice Chancellor and General Counsel, who shall designate a System Public Information Act Coordinator to work with Component Public Information Act Coordinators to manage submission of such requests.
+A Component President is authorized to request a Public Information Act5 (PIA) opinion when such opinion relates exclusively to the President's